 Steppenwolf Theatre Company

 Sharon Lynch Shariatzadeh

 Jackie Van Zant

-Special thanks to the Department of Cultural Affairs and Special Events (especially Commissioner Mark Kelly, Tara Vock, Sue Vopicka and Dave Adams, the Chicago Park District, CHOOSE Chicago, 42nd Ward Alderman Brendan Reilly and his staff, the Chicago Police Department and the Chicago Department of Transportation for all of their support.
-We are also grateful for the assistance of Dave Adams and John Trick and former Chicago Police Department Commander Neil Sullivan.
+Special thanks to Mayor Lightfoot, First Lady Amy Eshleman, J.D.
+Van Slyke and others in the Mayor's Office, the Department of Cultural Affairs and Special Events (especially Commissioner Mark Kelly, Tara Vock, Dave Adams, Jennifer Washington, Joe Fonzino, and Sue Vopicka), the Chicago Park District, CHOOSE Chicago, 42nd Ward Alderman Brendan Reilly and his staff, the Chicago Police Department and the Chicago Department of Transportation for all of their support.
+We are also grateful for the assistance of John Trick and former Chicago Police Department Commander Neil Sullivan.

 ARTS IN THE DARK STEERING COMMITTEE

-Mark Kelly - Commissioner, Department of Cultural Affairs and Special Events
+Mark Kelly - Former Commissioner, Department of Cultural Affairs and Special Events